avaines/avaines.github.io/content/posts/2026-03-01-terraform-six-years-on/index.md

             └── variables.tf
 ```

-If you share one `envs` folder and switch between `.tfvars` files, you quickly hit the backend problem, in that you can't use variables inside `backend.tf` (I know you can do this in OpenTufu now).
+If you share one `envs` folder and switch between `.tfvars` files, you quickly hit the backend problem in that you can't use variables inside `backend.tf` (I know you can do this in OpenTufu now).
 Separating state then requires a bunch of scripts, templating, or increasingly *creative* patterns.
-In trying to optimise for  [DRY][dry] , I was introducing complexity.
+In trying to optimise for [DRY][dry], I was introducing complexity.

 Rather than trying to achieve perfect [DRY][dry] principals, I'm instead going for [KISS][kiss].
 The extra cognitive burden of clever indirection rarely pays for itself.
 Most teams do not need the architectural gymnastics required to keep Terraform [DRY][dry] to manage a handful of environments.

-I know I said I didn't want to abstract things but to avoid missing arguments or badly typed commands.
-I use a little wrapper script to ensure some consistency `make terraform-apply env=dev` and away it goes.
+I know I said I didn't want to abstract things but to avoid missing arguments or badly typed commands I use a little wrapper script to ensure some consistency `make terraform-apply env=dev` and away it goes.

 ```Makefile
 .PHONY: terraform-init terraform-plan terraform-apply terraform-destroy